Russian Hacking Group Evil Corp. Charged By Federal Prosecutors In Alleged Bank Fraud

 Updated at 12:25 p.m.
 ET

-Federal law enforcement officials have announced criminal charges and sanctions against Russian nationals who operate a hacking organization known as Evil Corp., a group officials say is responsible for one of the most sweeping banking fraud schemes in the past decade.
+Federal law enforcement officials have announced criminal charges against two Russian nationals who operate a hacking organization known as Evil Corp., a group officials say is responsible for one of the most sweeping banking fraud schemes in the past decade.

+The criminal indictments were unsealed in Pittsburgh, Pa., and Lincoln, Nebraska, against Maksim Yakubets, 32, and Igor Turashev, 38, both of whom live in Russia.
+The duo are accused of bank and wire fraud and computer hacking, among other counts.

+Trump officials are offering $5 million for information that leads to the arrest of Yakubets, the leader of Evil Corp.

 Officials say Evil Corp. developed and distributed a type of malware that infected computers around the world and harvested banking credentials in order to steal some $100 million.

-According to officials with the Justice and Treasury departments, the malware software was known as Dridex, which automated the theft of confidential information from banking customers after someone clicks on a phishing emails.
+The malware software was known as Dridex, which automated the theft of confidential information from banking customers after someone clicks on a phishing emails, according to officials with the Justice and Treasury departments.

 Investigators believe that the Russian government may have been complicit in the criminal enterprise.